lbenicio/launchy/README.md

-# Tahoe Launchpad
+# Launchy

-Tahoe Launchpad is a macOS SwiftUI application that recreates the familiar Launchpad experience with enhanced customization.
+Launchy is a macOS SwiftUI application that recreates the familiar Launchpad experience with enhanced customization.
 It lets you browse, search, and organize installed apps into pages and folders with smooth paging, wiggle mode editing, and persistent layout storage.

 ## Features